mcgill-digital/North_West_Company/README.md

 nwc.zip contains full text files in xml format.
 The xml was created by transforming the html files available on the web site to xml, and are made available here as is.

 Each MS in the collection is in a separate numbered folder.
 Identifying information is available in abstract.xml.
-Full text for each page is available in Page##.xml
+Full text for each page is available in Pg###.xml